elna4os/mnemonify/README.md

 <ins>To do</ins>:

-- Retrain model with the new prompts
-- Merge/unload -> convert to GGUF -> quantize to 4-bit
 - User request validation
 - Inference prompt generator (from KanjiAlive data)
 - Host model on Hugging Face Spaces (Streamlit + llama.cpp) and set up simple logging (Python Telegram Bot for ex.)